Getting Started /

 - Choose service from the create new menu in the top right corner of the dashboard

 - Select combined service and enter a name

 - Repository: select the repository from the drop-down list and choose the branch you want the service to build from

 - Northflank will automatically detect and add ports exposed in your Dockerfile, or add a public port for buildpacks.
 You can create a service with no ports.
 Networking will be covered in more detail later in this walkthrough.

-- If you're not creating a free service leave the compute plan and replicas as default for now, this walkthough will cover scaling later
+- Leave the compute plan and instances as default for now, this walkthough will cover scaling resources later

 - Click create service